Capturing events related to democratic erosion and autocratic consolidation across over 100 countries since 2000.

 Gottlieb, Jessica, Robert Blair, Hannah Baron, Aries Arugay, Cameron Ballard-Rosa, Don Davidson, Laura Gamboa, Guy Grossman, Shelby Grossman, Christina Kulich-Vamvakas, Nancy Lapp, Jennifer McCoy, Amanda Robinson, Steven Rosenzweig, Eric Royer, Cathy Lisa Schneider, Susan Stokes, and Megan Turnbull.
 2022.
 “Democratic Erosion Event Dataset v5.”
 Democratic Erosion: A Cross-University Collaboration.

 Stay in touch

-Sign up here to learn more about upcoming additions to the dataset.
-For other inquiries please contact the dataset coordinator, Dr. Jessica Gottlieb.
+Sign up here to learn more about upcoming additions to the dataset and to keep up to date about the Democratic Erosion Consortium’s work.